scipy/scipy/doc/source/tutorial/stats.rst

     >>> norm.stats(moments="mv")
     (array(0.0), array(1.0))

-To find the median of a distribution we can use the percent point function ``ppf``, which is the inverse of the ``cdf``:
+To find the median of a distribution, we can use the percent point function ``ppf``, which is the inverse of the ``cdf``:

     >>> norm.ppf(0.5)